xdamman/blog/posts/nativearticles.md

 date: Mon Jun 15 2015 12:33:50 GMT-0300 (BRT)

-#Bye bye publishers’ mobile website

-##Like it or not, your website won’t be the primary place where people read your content anymore (at least on mobile).

 # Bye bye publishers’ mobile website

 ## Like it or not, your website won’t be the primary place where people read your content anymore (at least on mobile).